From exploring canyons in Pai to partying it up in Bangkok, here’s our list of the absolute best places to visit in Thailand.

-You’ll be able to explore the city proper, discover, and subsequently fall in love with Thai culture.
+You’ll be able to explore the city properly and subsequently fall in love with Thai culture.

-There is no shortage of things to do in Bangkok, and it’s truly one of the finest places to visit in Thailand.
+There is no shortage of things to do in Bangkok, and it’s the capital city of the country and truly one of the best places to visit in Thailand.

-Check out full guide to the best things to do in Bangkok.
+Check out our full guide to the best things to do in Bangkok.

 The quaint town of Kamphaeng Phet is an underrated destination.

-In many ways, it’s the opposite of the regular Thailand tourist spots because it rarely sees many tourists, at least not international ones.
+In many ways, it’s the opposite of the regular Thailand tourist attractions because it rarely sees many tourists, at least not international ones.

 However, this is a town with a wide palette of things to see and do, especially if you’re a fan of history and tradition.